bbennett905/GLRenderer/README.md

 ### ToDo List ###

+* Refactoring Renderer, and add Scene objects (in progress)

-* Remove unnecessary includes, use forward declaration
+* Remove unnecessary includes, use forward declaration whenever possible

-* Check that everything is being properly destroyed
+* Ensure that everything is being properly destroyed (hint: its not)

-* Create more primitives, possibly generating vertices & indices
+* Create more primitives (possibly generating vertices & indices)

 * Input abstraction

-* Load materials from file
+* Load materials/scenes from file

 * More shaders and shader naming changes

-* Add more advanced OpenGL things, such as FBOs, geometry shaders, etc.
+* Implement transparency support

+* Add logging system

 * See in-file TODOs for others...